Inhomogeneous Floquet thermalization: Results

-\paragraph*{Thermalization time:}Fitting each $\bej$ trace is impractical because of fluctuations in the data and uncertainties associated with the fit.
+Fitting each $\bej$ trace is impractical because of fluctuations in the data and uncertainties associated with the fit.
 We instead extract a local decay time $\tau_j$ via \eq{ \tau_j \coloneqq \f{\int_0^T n |\bej| dn} {\int_0^T |\bej| dn}. } Concretely, the pure exponential $|\bej| \propto e^{-n/\tau_j^\prime}$ yields $\tau_j=\tau_j^\prime + T/(1+e^{T/\tau_j^\prime})\rightarrow \tau_j^\prime$ for sufficiently large number of Floquet time steps $T$.
 Indeed, for the larger $\Ga =0.7$, the individual samples show exponential decay within the simulation time window.
 With decreasing $\Ga< 0.5$, not all the traces of $\bej$ show pure exponential decay; instead, there is mixing of both exponential and stretched exponential decays (Fig.~\ref{fig:beta_samples}, right panel).
 This affects the calculation of the decay time as defined in Eq.~\eqref{eq:tau}, and we refrain from doing this analysis for smaller values of the $\Ga$, i.e., larger disorder values close to the putative MBL transition.
 In this regime, the simple way of describing the exponential heating dynamics using the Fermi-Golden rule~\cite{MallayyaPRL19, TatsuhikoPRB21, RakcheevPRR22} is probably inapplicable, and one might need to go beyond this perturbative treatment.

 Figure~\ref{fig:beta_tau_dist} shows the $\tau_j$ distribution in the ergodic phase for $\Ga=0.7, 0.6, 0.5$.
-A pronounced exponential tail is observed for all the disorder values, with a plateau forming at smaller $\Ga$, revealing a broad distribution of timescales.
-At $\Gamma=0.5$, significant finite size and time effects are evident (see also Appendix), suggesting the need for larger system sizes $L\gtrsim 22$ to observe thermalization in all parts of the sample.
+A pronounced exponential tail is observed for all the disorder values, with a plateau forming at smaller $\Ga$ - \SB{we associate this plateau feature in the distribution function with the broad distribution of timescales.} At $\Gamma=0.5$, significant finite size and time effects are evident (see in App.~\ref{app:fs}), suggesting the need for larger system sizes $L\gtrsim 22$ to observe thermalization in all parts of the sample.

 For the largest system $L=22$, the $\msr{P}(\tau_j)$ shifts towards the origin compared to smaller system sizes, indicating a slow flow of the full distribution towards shorter thermalization time.